zouraiz523/Portfolio/README.md

 Copyright (c) 2024
 Zouraiz

-Permission is hereby granted, free of charge, to any person obtaining a copy of this portfolio website and associated documentation files (the "Website"), to deal in the Website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Permission is Hereby granted, free of charge, to any person obtaining a copy of this portfolio website and associated documentation files (the "Website"), to deal in the Website without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell